The Technical Guide to Cold Email Deliverability & Infrastructure Setup

 Step 3: Set Up DMARC Policy

-DMARC (Domain-based Message Authentication, Reporting & Conformance) tells receiving servers what to do when SPF or DKIM checks fail.
-Start with a monitoring policy that collects data without affecting delivery: v=DMARC1; p=none; rua=mailto:dmarc-reports@yourdomain.com
+DMARC tells receiving servers what to do when SPF or DKIM checks fail.
+Start with monitoring mode: v=DMARC1; p=none; rua=mailto:dmarc-reports@yourdomain.com.
+Run for 2-4 weeks, analyze reports, then gradually tighten to p=quarantine with pct=50 before full enforcement.

 What's the Right Way to Warm Up Cold Email Domains?